ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     #X11UseLocalhost yes
     ~~~

-2. Save the the change and restart the `ssh` service.
+2. Save the the change and restart the `ssh` service:

     ~~~sh
     $ sudo systemctl restart sshd.service